Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Impulse purchases happen frequently on shopping trips so the less you visit the supermarket the better!
 This will help you cut down on shopping trips, which will save you a little money too.

 If possible look to meal plan for 2 weeks.
 If you have a large chest freezer then you could stretch this even further by using frozen fruit & vegetables.

 Look for new recipes regularly

 I personally really enjoy the BBC Good Food website.
-There are lots of fantastic recipes and they post new ones every month, at least.
+There are lots of fantastic recipes and they post new recipes every month, at least.

-Try out theme nights
+Try out a nice theme night

 Make a shopping list